sangallimarco/mqtt-domotica/README.md

 Small application able to connect to MQTT broker using WS.

-Please defined your `.env.production` containing all the required details present in `.env`
+Please defined your `.env.production.local` containing all the required details present in `.env`

 ## RCA